csu161/autocorrect/README.md

 # autocorrect
-First assignment, exercises use of strings, arrays, file i/o.
+First assignment: exercises use of strings, arrays, file i/o.

 The big picture is it will take a string and return an array of words from the dictionary that are the most likely matches for an autocorrecter.
 Specifically it will return the lowest "scoring" words of the same length.
 The score is the maximum distance between two corresponding letters from the original string and the candidate word.
-Distance between letters is calculated from the x-y coordinates of the keys representing those letters on an iPhone keyboard.
-These coordinates are recorded in the keyCoordinates.txt file.
+Distance between letters is calculated from the x-y coordinates of the keys representing those letters on an [iPhone keyboard](iPhoneKeyboard.png).
+These coordinates are recorded in the [keyCoordinates.txt](keyCoordinates.txt) file.

 ## Example distance calculation
 Our input string is "abc" and the dictionary word we are comparing to is "end".